ironicbadger/ansible-role-docker-compose-generator/README.md

 ## How to use it

 Pass this role a hash and it will generate a `docker-compose.yml` file.
-The following structure is supported and is designed to be passed to the role using `group_vars`.
+The following structure is supported and is designed to be passed to the role using `group_vars`. `environment` can be populated using a list of strings or a hash/key-value pairs.

 Rendered files are output to the `output` directory.